er537/blog/_posts/2023-09-05-whisper_interpretability.md

 # Neuron Acoustic Features
-It turns out that the neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples for all of the neurons we could show that the majority of them activate on a specific phonetic sound.
-By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes.
-Below are some examples:
+It turns out that the neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples for all of the neurons we found that the majority activate on a specific phonetic sound!
+The table below shows these sounds for the first 50 neurons in `block.2.mlp.1`.
+By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes, as shown in the audio clips below.

 ### encoder.blocks.3.mlp.1 - Neuron Basis
 <details>